parikhshyamal1993/OccularExtracto/README.md

 # OccularExtracto

 This project is a part of content extraction Product which is in process of development .
+We are using fitz for extracting text from pdfs.

 # OccularExtracto